Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Rather than entering all this information manually, you can automate it.

-If you want to automate all the above steps to create a daily sales journal in QBO we highly recommend taking a look at Shogo.
+If you want to automate all the above steps to create a daily sales journal in QBO, we highly recommend Shogo.
 We have been using Shogo for years to automatically create the daily sales journal from various restaurant POS systems to QBO.

-You can find a list of POS systems that Shogo currently integrates with on its website.
-They are constantly adding new integrations so if you don't see your POS system contact support to see if they have any plans to add the integration soon.
+They are constantly adding new integrations, so if your POS system isn't listed, contact support to see if they plan to add it soon.

 Connecting Shogo to Your POS System

-Connecting Shogo to your POS is a fairly quick process.
-They've done a fantastic job of keeping this seamless integration easy.
+Connecting Shogo to your POS is fairly quick.
+They've done a fantastic job of making this seamless integration easy.

-Shogo doesn't really let you do a whole lot until you enter your POS information and get connected to that.
+Shogo doesn't let you do much until you enter your POS information and are connected to that.

 So, you'll see a screen with all sorts of different POS systems.